 If you’re looking for a more novel protein in your cat food, look no further than Taste of the Wild.
-Unlike many cat foods that have chicken and turkey due to their lower prices, Taste of the Wild uses venison and salmon in its recipe.
+Unlike many cat foods that have chicken and turkey, Taste of the Wild uses venison and salmon in its recipe.

 |Sizes:||3-ounce case of 24, 5.5-ounce case of 24, 12.5-ounce case of 12|

-That’s only half of what the top choices of this list offer, and you’re spending nearly as much as the premium choice!
-That’s not to say that this is a bad cat food.
+That’s only half of what the top choices on this list offer, and you’re spending nearly as much as the premium choice!
+That’s not to say that Complete Health is a bad cat food.
 There are plenty of perks, including high omega-3 numbers, high levels of amino acids, and a decent amount of crude fiber.

-But if you’re looking for a diet with taurine, you’re probably better off sticking with dry cat food.
+However, if you’re looking for a food with more taurine, you’re probably better off sticking with dry cat food.

-Rachael Ray might not be what you think of when you think of cat food, but Nutrish is a suitable product.
-It’s not a “Super Premium Food” that the packaging claims, but there are plenty of fresh, high-quality ingredients that your cat will love.
+Rachael Ray might not be who you think of when you think of cat food, but Nutrish is a suitable product.
+It’s not the “Super Premium Food” that the packaging claims, but there are plenty of fresh, high-quality ingredients that your cat will love.

-It’s also available for a reasonable price, and the protein amount is a fairly decent at 34%.
-There are three different size options to choose from, and each option has 0.15% of taurine, which puts it in the upper echelon of our products in taurine content.
+It’s also available for a reasonable price, and the protein amount is decent at 34%.
+There are three size options, and each option has 0.15% taurine, which puts it in the upper echelon of our products in taurine content.